Power Inverter for Solar Panels

 Solar inverters are an inseparable part of the solar system.
 Their main function is to convert energy.
 While micro-inverters convert the energy accumulated from each specific panel, string inverters accomplish this action from the solar array and not the individual panels.
 One type is not inherently better than the other.
 They are just different ways of accomplishing the same thing.
-The solar inverter cost ranges from $1000 to 1500 on average.
+The string solar inverter cost ranges from $2000 to $3000 on average.
+Micro-inverters on the other hand are a lot less expensive than string inverters as they can support 1 – 4 panels per inverter.

 Since a solar panel inverter converts energy from one form to another, there will be a loss of energy in the process.
 The efficiency rating will provide this value.
 Today, the gap in the efficiencies of the solar micro inverters vs. string inverters is mostly negligible.

-The microinverter takes the DC output from the solar panel as its input and then outputs the AC form.
-The panels closely tie the AC outputs of each microinverter, and the cut-off switch routes a single set of AC wires at ground level.
+As mentioned previously, central or string inverters support more panels and tend to be more sensitive to shade interference.
+Micro-inverters take DC as its input from the solar panel and then outputs the same energy in AC electrical form.
+The panels closely ties the AC outputs of each micro-inverter, and the cut-off switch routes a single set of AC wires at ground level downstream.

 - If there is a shade on one or more solar panels, facing different directions, or not functioning at all, the system will continue to function as a whole.
 The output will be degraded only by the amount of the lower functioning panels.